-Jesus presented His credentials to the nation of Israel when He manifested His power as proof of His Messiahship.
+Jesus presented His credentials to the nation of Israel when He manifested His power as proof of His messiahship.
 His miracles were signs of His deity (8:1-9:35).
 They were never performed for mere display, however, but for the relief of suffering humanity.
 His miracles demonstrated His power over disease, symbolic of sin; over demons, typical of the complete overthrow of Satan's kingdom; over death, revealing Him as the One who will quicken all dead; and over nature, showing Him as the One who shall deliver the whole earth from the curse.
-The sending out of the twelve apostles is narrated in 9:36-11:1.